McGill-DMaS/Kam1n0-Community/documentation/server/Kam1n0 v 2.0 Server Tutorial.md

 ## Get the URL for IDA Pro Plugin

-Enter the APP by licking the Permanent Link of the APP.
+Enter the APP by clicking the Permanent Link of the APP.
 Then You can see the URL for IDA Pro Plugin.
 Right click it and choose "copy link address".

 ![](images/plugin_link.png)